 - Federal, provincial and municipal governments use it to review and improve policies on earnings, employment insurance, social assistance and pensions;

 - Advocacy groups use it to assess the impact of changes in policies and programs.

 The Survey results are scheduled to be released by the end of 2020 on the Statistics Canada's web site (e.g. Daily, data tables …etc).

 Where can I get more information about the survey?

 For more information on the Survey of Financial Security, contact us.

-- Questionnaires, definitions, data sources and methods: survey number 2620
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2620